-If you know how the Daibutsu at Kamakura sits with his hands in front it may be easy to imagine.
-This is the basic posture during meditation, but it is no necessarily fixed.
-The most important part during meditation is not your posture but your mind.
-Through meditation you organize your thoughts, concentrate your mind to search deep within your heart in order to gain new understanding.
+If you know how the Daibutsu at Kamakura sits with his hands in front, it may be easy to imagine.
+This is the basic posture during meditation, but it is not necessarily fixed.
+The most important part during meditation is not your exact posture, but your state of mind.
+Through meditation you organize your thoughts, focus your mind and search deep within your heart in order to gain new understanding.

 During practice, rather than just going about the moves each day, you can see a change in your own practice and in your results if you have specific mental targets like “today I’m going to focus on improving in this area” or “by the end of today I want to get to here”.
 Mokuso is a time when you form a good image of how you want to improve.